New study highlights economic impact and funding shortfall of Ontario’s Risk Management and Self-Directed Risk Management Programs for farmers

 Annual VFO Board of Director’s Award winner announced

-Veal Farmers of Ontario (VFO) was pleased to announce this year’s VFO Board of Director’s Award winner at its recent Annual General Meeting and Producer Education Day held Wednesday, March 8, 2023, in Elora, Ontario.
-The VFO Board of Director’s Award recognizes the contributions that many make to help the VFO Board achieve our mandate […]
+Recognizing dedication and service to the veal cattle industry Veal Farmers of Ontario (VFO) was pleased to announce this year’s VFO Board of Director’s Award winner at its recent Annual General Meeting and Producer Education Day held Wednesday, March 5, 2025, in Elora, Ontario.
+The VFO Board of Director’s Award recognizes the contributions that many […]

 Read News